Chapter 2. Language reference

 In Example 2.1, “A compound step declaration”,

-option is set on the p:directory-list
+the $max-depth option is set on the p:directory-list

-using p:with-option
+using p:with-option:

 |<p:with-option name="max-depth"